JWock82/Pynite/README.md

 # What's New?
 2.4.2 (in progress)
+* Improved `ShearWall.screenshots()` method.
+Added coupling beam plots.
+Added the ability to use the `VTK` renderer instead of the `pyvista` renderer for screenshots.
 * Removed individual load combo plots from member plots when an envelope plot is requested.
 They cluttered the plots without adding much value.

 2.4.1